top of page

 Our 2024 donation

-The project – including the planting of our 21,600 mainly longleaf pines – will concentrate efforts to restore, enhance, and conserve longleaf pine ecosystems within the Longleaf Ridge and Big Thicket Significant Geographic Areas (SGA), spanning over 117,000 acres within the southern Angelina and Sabine National Forests.
+We have planted 21,600 mainly longleaf pines in Texas in an effort to restore, enhance, and conserve longleaf pine ecosystems within the Longleaf Ridge and Big Thicket Significant Geographic Areas (SGA), spanning over 117,000 acres within the southern Angelina and Sabine National Forests.

 These geographic areas represent the western extent of longleaf pine’s historic range and will benefit all native wildlife species within these SGAs, in particular several key species of interest: The area is home to the federally endangered red-cockaded woodpecker, the last known populations in Texas of the Louisiana pine, the Bachman’s sparrow, and a host of additional unique species.